Deep Tree Tensor Networks: Appendix

 Thus, each AIM module captures second-order multiplicative feature interactions of the input.
 By induction, the DTTN stacked with $L$ AIMs captures $2^L$ interactions of the input $\boldsymbol{x}$.
 Note that the network's bias terms and shortcut connections can be eliminated by introducing an additional homogeneous dimension in the local mapping.
 Hence, we have $\boldsymbol{x}^{l+1}_\tau=\sum_{w}^{D^l+1}\sum_{\rho}^{D^l+1}\boldsymbol{\mathcal{Z}}^{*l}_{(w,\rho,\tau)}\boldsymbol{x}^{l}_w\boldsymbol{x}^{l}_\rho\in\mathbb{R}^{D_l+1}.$ Therefore, the expression $f(\boldsymbol{x})$ is a homogeneous polynomial of degree $2^L$ of $\phi(\boldsymbol{x},\boldsymbol{\Lambda}_\phi)$, which concludes our proof. \end{proof}

-\textbf{Proof of Theorem 1}. \begin{theorem} Given the local mapping function $\phi^{i_1}(x_1)=[x_1^0,\cdots,x_1^{2^L}]^T$, a polynomial network with the expansion form of Equation~\ref{eq6}) can be transformed into a quantum-inspired TN model with finite bond dimension. \end{theorem} \begin{proof} For an input image $x\in\mathbb{R}^{W\times H\times C}$, the computation in the vanilla quantum-inspired TN model can be expressed as
+\begin{theorem} Given the local mapping function $\phi^{i_1}(x_1)=[x_1^0,\cdots,x_1^{2^L}]^T$, a polynomial network with the expansion form of Equation~(\ref{eq6}) can be transformed into a quantum-inspired TN model with finite bond dimension. \end{theorem} \begin{proof} For an input image $x\in\mathbb{R}^{W\times H\times C}$, the computation in the vanilla quantum-inspired TN model can be expressed as

 where $N=WHC$,$\tau\in\mathbb{K}_{W}$,$\rho\in\mathbb{K}_{H}$,$w\in\mathbb{K}_{C}$, and $\{\mathcal{R_i}\}_{i=1}^{N}\}$ denotes the tensor cores. $TN(\cdot):\mathbb{R}^{\underbrace{(2^L+1)\cdots (2^L+1)}_{N}}\rightarrow \mathbb{R}^{m}$ represents the contraction operation that outputs an $m$-dimensional vector.
 We can further complete the contraction of $2^L$ physical indices and transform Equation~\ref{eq13} into